famosamuyiwa/text-spam-automation/README.md

 # spam-bot

-This program uses 'selenium' to spam any GUI application with text
+This program uses 'pyautogui' library to spam any GUI application with text